 #4 Be intentional with your time

-Look closely at your calendar and remove any activities or commitments that no longer serve you, add value to your life, your family has grown out of and/or that you no longer enjoy.
+- Look closely at your calendar and remove any activities or commitments that no longer serve you, add value to your life, you or your family have outgrown and/or that you no longer enjoy.

-- Or what about spending 20 minutes in the evening preparing the school bags and lunches for tomorrow, so you don’t have to do them in the morning?
-Use your time wisely.
+- Or what about spending 20 minutes in the evening preparing your bags and lunches for tomorrow, so you don’t have to do them in the morning?

 #5 Simplify your priorities

 A new car or a bigger house?
 Or would it be making your kids laugh or watching them ride a bike without help for the first time?

 #6 Plan and prepare

 - Keep a visual To Do list on paper or on your phone so you know what you need to do

 #7 Get organised